alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-classes-part-1.md

 ### Exercise 2 {initial-collapse-state="collapsed"}
 To test your code, you need a generator that can create random employees.
 Define a class with a fixed list of potential names (inside the class body), and that is configured by a minimum and maximum salary (inside the class header).
 Once again, the main function demonstrates how you can use this class.
-Test your code in [Playground](https://play.kotlinlang.org).

 <deflist collapsible="true">
     <def title="Hint">